jansim/ieee-conference/README.md

 ## Example

-Here is the source code for a minimal sample document: [template.qmd](template.qmd).
+Here is the source code for a minimal sample document: [ieee-conference.qmd](ieee-conference.qmd) and the rendered output: [ieee-conference.pdf](ieee-conference.pdf).

+Note that formatting is slightly off in the rendered PDF due to issues in a local LaTeX installation.
+Rendering the produced TeX-document on e.g. overleaf produces better output